 “I’m glad we’re moving in the direction we’re moving,” said Jim Shrewsbury, chairman of the St. Louis Regional Convention and Sports Complex Authority, which owns the domed downtown St. Louis football stadium.

 Kroenke moved the Rams to Los Angeles as part of plans to construct a new stadium and surrounding development in Inglewood, with the franchise to be joined by the since relocated Los Angeles Chargers at that facility–SoFi Stadium–in 2020.
-Officials had mounted an effort to keep the Rams in St. Louis with plans for a new waterfront stadium, but neither the Rams nor the NFL were thrilled with thrilled with the financial terms of that proposal and the franchise would argue in its relocation application that St. Louis was not a viable NFL market.
+Officials had mounted an effort to keep the Rams in St. Louis with plans for a new waterfront stadium, but neither the Rams nor the NFL were thrilled with the financial terms of that proposal and the franchise would argue in its relocation application that St. Louis was not a viable NFL market.

 At issue in this lawsuit is whether the NFL and Rams misled the entities into spending the funds to plan the proposed St. Louis stadium, despite having no intention to keep the franchise in the market.
 The lawsuit is not aimed at reclaiming the Rams or landing another NFL franchise, but instead seeks monetary damages.
 A hearing on the case took place Monday, with another set for next month.